solo-io/gloo/docs/content/guides/integrations/service_mesh/gloo_istio_mtls/older_istio_versions.md

 ## Step 2 - Install bookinfo

-Before configuring Gloo, you'll need to install the bookinfo sample app to be consistent with this guide, or you can use your preferred Upstream.
+Before configuring Gloo Edge, you'll need to install the bookinfo sample app to be consistent with this guide, or you can use your preferred Upstream.
 Either way, you'll need to enable istio-injection in the default namespace:

 ```bash
 kubectl label namespace default istio-injection=enabled